cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 ## When will I be billed?

 You will be billed when you input your authorization code and initiate the transfer of your domain to Cloudflare.
-If your authorization code is incorrect, you can reenter the code.
+Make sure to copy / paste the code to avoid mistakes.
+The transfer will not initiate if the code is incorrect.

 ## My domain’s registration wasn’t extended by one year after transferring to Cloudflare